youtube/cobalt/cobalt/site/docs/gen/cobalt/doc/memory_tuning.md

       CPU Memory settings will scale down their consumption in order to stay under the `max_cobalt_cpu_usage`.
 If memory consumption exceeds this value during runtime then a memory warning will be printed to stdout.
-    * Set via command line or else build system or else starboard.
+    * Set via command line or else starboard.
       * starboard value will bind to `SbSystemGetTotalCPUMemory()`.
   * `max_cobalt_gpu_usage`
     * This setting will set the maximum gpu memory that the app will consume.
       GPU Memory settings will scale down their consumption in order to stay under the `max_cobalt_gpu_usage`.
 If memory consumption exceeds this value during runtime then a memory warning will be printed to stdout.
-    * Set via command line or else build system or else starboard.
+    * Set via command line or else starboard.
       * starboard value will bind to `SbSystemGetTotalGPUMemory()`.
     * Note that `SbSystemGetTotalGPUMemory()` is optional.
-If no value exists for `max_cobalt_gpu_usage` in build/commandline/starboard settings then no GPU memory checking is performed.
+If no value exists for `max_cobalt_gpu_usage` in commandline/starboard settings then no GPU memory checking is performed.

 #### Memory Setting API ####